- Blog

 I'm getting married on a Sunday but only because it's a holiday weekend and everyone has Monday off.
 Did you check and make sure the Sunday of Memorial Day (May 29) or Labor Day (September 4) weekends are booked?

-Every time I stress about people "liking" or "having a good time" at our wedding, FI says the same thing: "Your brother married a girl no one likes, on a Thursday night, with a cash bar, in the middle of summer in Arizona, and everyone still had a great time."
+Every time I stress about people “liking” or “having a good time” at our wedding, Fiance says the same thing: “Your brother married a girl no one likes, on a Thursday night, with a cash bar, in the middle of summer in Arizona, and everyone still had a great time.”

 Sundays are fine. =)